 In keeping with national trends, increasing numbers of students are making nursing their career choice.
 Additionally, a greater number of nurses are choosing to advance their career options by earning a graduate degree.
-The School of Nursing seeks to keep pace with these demands and offers four degree programs: AS, RN to BS, RN to MSN, MSN, and DNP.
-Southern Adventist University is excited to announce the development of a new Bachelor’s of Science in Nursing (BSN) program.
-Approval for the program is in process by the Accreditation Commission for Education of Nursing and the Tennessee Board of Nursing.
-Southern’s School of Nursing expects to begin enrolling students for this program for Winter 2018 once final approval has been given.
-Flexible scheduling, including asynchronous online delivery, exists for some of the programs.
+The School of Nursing seeks to keep pace with these demands and offers the following degree programs: AS, BSN, RN to BS, MSN, RN to MSN, DNP and BS to DNP.
+There is an LPN bridge into both AS and BSN programs.

-A 21st century curriculum, computerized testing, clinical simulation experiences, tutorial assistance with the ASAP (assisting students to achieve professionally) program, well-qualified faculty, and clinical experiences at numerous agencies in the greater Chattanooga area are just some of the reasons why the School of Nursing continues to thrive.
+A 21st-century curriculum, computerized testing, clinical simulation experiences, tutorial assistance with the ASAP (assisting students to achieve professionally) program, well-qualified faculty, and clinical experiences at numerous agencies in the greater Chattanooga area are just some of the reasons why the School of Nursing continues to thrive.

 The School of Nursing AS, BS, MSN, and DNP programs are accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) 3343 Peachtree Road, NE, Suite 850, Atlanta, GA 30326.
-See http://www.acenursing.us/accreditedprograms/programSearch.htm
+See http://www.acenursing.us/accreditedprograms/programSearch.htm.

-The nursing program at Southern Junior College began in1934 with a pre-nursing curriculum which qualified students to continue a diploma program in nursing at Florida Sanitarium and Hospital.
+The nursing program at Southern Junior College began in 1934 with a pre-nursing curriculum which qualified students to continue a diploma program in nursing at Florida Sanitarium and Hospital.

 Florida Hospital phased out the RN diploma program in 1956, and Southern Missionary College (as it was now a four-year college) began the baccalaureate program in nursing with Ms. Mazie Herin as its first chair.
 The program received its initial Bachelor of Science National League of Nursing (NLN) accreditation in 1962.
-The first class to receive the bachelor of science in nursing graduated in 1960.
+The first class to receive the Bachelor of Science in nursing graduated in 1960.

 The associate of science in nursing program began in 1965.
 NLN accreditation and the first graduation occurred in 1967.